 Chappaquiddick (2017) - Review

-The Kennedy name is synonymous with several different words, some positive, some negative, depending on whether you like them or not.
+The Kennedy name is synonymous with several different words, some positive, and some negative, depending on whether you like them or not.
 They're American royalty, in some ways.
 Known for presidential races, heroics in World War II, and controversy.
-For everything a Kennedy has done that is considering brilliant and praiseworthy, there has also been clouds of doubt and controversy hovering over the family for something that was likely covered up and kept out of the public.
-Chappaquiddick tells the story of how the last-surviving son of Papa Joe Kennedy, Ted, was on his way to the presidency, following the footsteps of his brothers, until a tragic mistake practically derailed his career.
+For everything a Kennedy has done that is considered brilliant and praiseworthy, there have also been clouds of doubt and controversy hovering over the family for something that was likely covered up and kept out of the public.
+Chappaquiddick tells the story of how the last surviving son of Papa Joe Kennedy, Ted, was on his way to the presidency, following the footsteps of his brothers, until a tragic mistake practically derailed his career.

 Growing up, I'd always heard plenty of praise for the Kennedys, as though they were the saviors of the nation.
 John and Bobby Kennedy are often revered for their time in government before their tragic deaths.
 Even Ted, who was the one I heard the most jokes about, was still considered a noble and great senator by people I knew.
 However, the fact that he killed someone while he was a senator, and how that incident prevented him from becoming president, rarely ever seemed to come up in conversation.